Bookforum talks to Jenn Pelly

 Especially in their case because no one was making music like they did.
 It makes more sense to us, because we grew up with the music the Raincoats influenced: Nirvana, Beat Happening, Sleater-Kinney.
 But as I read your book, I was trying to imagine how wild it must have been to see the Raincoats for the first time.

 What they were doing was so new: using the punk impulse to make whatever kind of music they wanted.
 This feeling is part of why I referenced writers like Eileen Myles and Chris Kraus.
 In the version of I Love Dick that I have, there’s a foreword by Eileen Myles and she writes, “When I Love Dick came into existence, a new kind of female life did, too.”
 I feel like the Raincoats and the Slits did the same thing in music.
-There’s a new documentary about the Slits coming out this year [Here To Be Hear: The Story of the Slits], and in one scene, the journalist Vivien Goldman says, “The Slits created a new paradigm for being a woman.”
+There’s a new documentary about the Slits coming out this year [Here To Be Heard: The Story of the Slits], and in one scene, the journalist Vivien Goldman says, “The Slits created a new paradigm for being a woman.”
 I remember thinking: that’s exactly what Eileen Myles said about Chris Kraus.

 Besides I Love Dick, was there anything you read while writing this book that really cracked open your brain?